 The restaurant is listed as one of the best 100 restaurants in the world.
 It is also the first hotel restaurant that was awarded 3 Michelin stars.
 The interior makes you feel like you are in the Palace of Versailles.
 It is decorated with grand chandeliers, precious fabrics and large curtains.
 The wine list has over 950 different wines.

-This is a two Michelin starred restaurant by the world’s most ‘starred’ chef Joël Robuchon.
-The restaurant offers wonderful Mediterranean dishes, a mix of French and Italian cuisine.
+This was a two Michelin starred restaurant by the world’s most ‘starred’ chef Joël Robuchon.
+The restaurant offered wonderful Mediterranean dishes, a mix of French and Italian cuisine.
 The hotel is currently going through a complete makeover and will open again in 2022 with brand new restaurant offerings.

 Buddha Bar in Monte Carlo